-- Check that the solenoid valve (2) receives electricity.
-The drain operation can be checked using the washing machine's built-in service program (see section titled "Service Program"). - Check that the solenoid valve and the hoses are clear by: - removing the drain hose (3). - activate the machine's service program (see section titled "Service Program") and change the program to allow direct control over the drain valve. - check that water exits the hose when the valve is activated. - Check that the diaphragm (9) is undamaged.
-If the drain valve doesn't open: - Check that the return hose (8) is open. - Check that the piston (4) doesn't seize.
+- Check that the solenoid valve (2) receives electricity. - Check that the solenoid valve and the tubes are clear by: - removing the drain hose (3). - Check that water exits the hose when the valve is activated. - Check that the diaphragm (9) is undamaged.

+If the drain valve doesn't open:

+- Check that the return tube (8) is open. - Check that the piston (4) doesn't seize.

-Procedure
+Procedure for use